streamnative/pulsar-hub/data-processing/pulsar-flink/1.13/pulsar-flink.md

 - Interpret the Pulsar topic as a changelog stream, which interprets records with keys as Upsert events.
 - As part of the real-time pipeline, multiple streams are connected for enrichment and the results are stored in the Pulsar topic for further computation.
 However, the results may contain updated events.
-- As part of the real-time pipeline, the data stream is aggregated and the results are stored in Pulsar Topic for further computation.
+- As part of the real-time pipeline, the data stream is aggregated and the results are stored in Pulsar topics for further computation.
 However, the results may contain updated events.

 Based on these requirements, we support Upsert Pulsar.
 With this feature, users can read data from and write data to Pulsar topics in an Upsert fashion.